 Board self-assessment can and should be aligned to the same schedule and calendar as that for the superintendent and treasurer.
 Reviewing progress as a board in the summer before setting new objectives for the coming academic year is a timeline that is most beneficial.

-OSBA has designed a set of objective standards that align with the Ohio superintendent and Ohio treasurer standards as well as with NSBA's Key Work of School Boards.
+OSBA has designed a set of objective standards that align with the Ohio superintendent and Ohio treasurer standards.

 These are the five standards recommended for boards to consider as they work on self-assessment:

 2. Communication of and commitment to high expectations

 3. Creation of district wide conditions for student and staff success